-- Grand/Creative Challenge: This year IMX looks to industry and academia alike to create a unique challenge which culminates in showcasing themed work at the conference.
+- Design Challenge: This year IMX looks to industry and academia alike to create a unique challenge which culminates in showcasing themed work at the conference.
 There is no set structure in which this can happen.
 We are open to conversation so do get in touch if you have an idea that can benefit from participation in the community or bring in new communities.

 Each track has particular formats to use in the submission process.
 These processes are mainly set by the ACM, our steering committee and SIGCHI.
 For ease of access these templates are accessible at: Submission template

 - D. Yvette Wohn, New Jersey Institute of Technology, USA